 Education Accreditation and Accreditation Commission for Education in Nursing, Inc., accreditation when available.

 Admission to the Doctor of Nursing Practice (DNP) program is competitive.
-DNP applications are accepted to NursingCAS, www.nursingcas.org, by May 1 only.
-We do not admit DNP students in the spring or summer.
+DNP applications are accepted to NursingCAS, www.nursingcas.org, by March 1 only.